 View PowerPoint: The Court System in Texas.
+Complete Practice Quiz 5.

 Listen to the oral arguments of U.S v.
 Martinez-Salazar (2000).
 Participate in the question-and-answer forum: Jury Duty: Service and Responsibility.
-Deadline is 11:00pm, Dec.
-31.

-Objective Test 2: The deadline is 11:00pm, January 2.
-(Complete this activity to be considered "in attendance" for the week.)
+Deadline is 11:00pm, Feb.
+18. (Complete this activity to be considered "in attendance" for the week) Objective Test 2 opens February 18-20.
+The deadline is 11:00pm, February 20.)
+Unit III February 23-27: View Lecture: Texas County Government.

-Unit III

-January 5-9:

-View Lecture: Texas County Government.

 View PowerPoint: Local Governments in Texas.
+Read Unit 3, Section 6.